xvalkyrie/cms/README.md

 5. SEO friendly
 6. fast page load times
 7. one click installs/updates
+8. DRY

 Planned Features
 ===

-Since we will first build a "plain" CMS and later expand/fork this project into a social CMS there are two sets of planned features.
+Since the goal is to first build a "plain" CMS and later expand/fork this project into a social CMS there are two sets of planned features.

 = CMS =